cburmeister/beatport/README.md

 # Beatport API Client

 This is a python wrapper around the Beatport.com API.
-I also added some utility style properties becuase the Beatport API needs some work.

 ## Examples